ksator/automation_summit_Q3_2018/README.md

 $ docker images
 ```

-if not, pull the images:
+if not, pull the image:
 ```
 $ docker pull gitlab/gitlab-ce
 ```